Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Golden Knights Betting Insights

-- The Golden Knights have a 36-21 record when listed as a moneyline favorite this season.
+- The Golden Knights have gone 36-21 when listed as a moneyline favorite this season.

 - The implied moneyline probability for this matchup gives the Golden Knights a 55.6% chance to win.